Red Hen Publications

 As you can see, the death date recorded on the chart for Regulus Black is 1979, which is not 15 years earlier, but 16.
 Even though, in my view, canon virtually always trumps non-canon, until Rowling finished the series I was inclined to just make note of the contradiction and leave it alone.
 It was textually inaccurate, but there was a real chance that Rowling had since decided to make use of that ’79 death date for some purpose of her own.
 She has misspoken or changed her mind about such things before.
 We have the Flints to prove it.
 This could have been another one.

 In the event, it turned out just to be yet another indication of unclear thinking, and an inability to count.
+For the purposes of this essay and the rest of the collection I will continue to assume that Harry Potter can recognize the difference between 1995 and 1980 as being 15 years.
+Even if Rowling can’t.

 But.
 Well.
-Just for kicks, in the event that the chart was offered in the spirit of a puzzle, the following (next page) is a modification of the Black Family tapestry to resolve the glitches, both numeric and implied by previous statements made either in the text of the books or by Rowling when asked questions about the characters, and to facilitate interpretations of what is going on in what Rowling has shown us of these characters.
+Just for kicks, in the event that the chart was offered in the spirit of a puzzle, the following is a modification of the Black Family tapestry to resolve the glitches, both numeric and implied by previous statements made either in the text of the books or by Rowling when asked questions about the characters, and to facilitate interpretations of what is going on in what Rowling has shown us of these characters.
 At least as such matters stood circa HBP.

 It is absolutely NOT authorized, and is a totally bogus exercise.
 (And I very much doubt that there is a prize!)
 So do not take it as official in any way, shape, or form.
 But it does resolve a lot of the glitches.